crtr9/runaway/README.md

         build.js
 ```

-In that `build.js` file, you want to export an object that has a string `command` property:
+`build.js` needs to export an object that has a string `command` property representing what gets put into your `package.json`

 > **.runaway/build.js**
 > ```javascript